ExtReMLapin/GryMod/README.md

 Vuthakral Darastrix : Ideas and his work on the materials

-Dlaor : Th original quick-menu
+Dlaor : The original quick-menu